 1.2.1 The Permittee must limit and monitor discharges from outfall 002 as specified in Table 2.
-Outfall 002 discharges treated wastewater contributed by the following waste streams: mine contact water, storm water, and treated domestic wastewater.
+Outfall 002 discharges treated wastewater contributed by the following waste streams: mine contact water, storm water, mill process water, treated domestic wastewater, and intercepted groundwater.
 All values represent maximum effluent limits unless otherwise indicated.
 The Permittee must comply with the effluent limits in the tables at all times unless otherwise indicated, regardless of the frequency of monitoring or reporting required by other provisions of this permit.